JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 ## A note on reproducibility
-For the purpose of reproducibility, the project is entirely written in Python and the installation of all required packages has been managed through [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+For the purpose of reproducibility, the project is entirely written in Python and the installation of all required packages is managed by [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
 Before presenting the instructions for installing all relevant packages using anaconda some information about the machine used to generate the results is presented.

 ### Information about the laptop used to generate the results and write the code
 The code has been developed and tested on a computer laptop with the following cpu information: